-To create partition is actually to partition hard drive.
-Only after you creating partition(s) on a disk can you make use of the disk to save all kinds of data.
+To create partition is actually to partition the hard drive.
+Only after you create the partition(s) on a disk can you make use of the disk to save all kinds of data.
 All physical parameter of a disk are set when you create partition(s) on it, including MBR (Main Boot Record) and the destination for storing boot record backup.
 For other information later needed for the management of file system and other operating systems, it will be achieved by later advanced format.

 What are the advantages of creating partitions?
-Generally speaking, creating more than one partition enables you to have operating system separate from data, deploy multi-boot setups, and keep frequently used programs and data near each other.
+Generally speaking, creating more than one partition enables you to have an operating system separate from data, deploy multi-boot setups, and keep frequently used programs and data near each other.
 Therefore, you can manage your computer with ease.
 If there is only one partition (namely C drive) on disk:

 When recovering the system, the whole c disk (the system disk) will be formatted.
 If all data are saved in c disk, they will all be wiped and cannot be restored.

-After partition creation, the size of cluster will decrease, which improve the efficiency of data storage.
+After partition creation, the size of the cluster will decrease, which improve the efficiency of data storage.
 (Cluster is the distributive minimum disk space to save files.
-According to the stipulation of operating system, a cluster can only be used to store one file.
+According to the stipulation of the operating system, a cluster can only be used to store one file.
 Therefore, the space occupied by files can only be integer times of the size of a cluster.
 However, if the size of a file is smaller than that of a cluster, the extra space in the cluster will be wasted.
 Thus, generally speaking, a small cluster is better)

 Consider all the reasons above, it is necessary to create more than one partition on a hard disk.